-The authorial comment in 1 Samuel 27: 6 indicates that earliest possible date for the composition of that book is after the divided kingdom in 933 BC; otherwise, he would not have known about the kings who ruled only over Judah rather than all Israel.
-168 So Achish gave him Ziklag that day; therefore Ziklag has belonged to the kings of Judah to this day.
+The authorial comment in 1 Samuel 27: 6 indicates that earliest possible date for the composition of that book is after the divided kingdom in 933 BC; otherwise, he would not have known about the kings who ruled only over Judah rather than all Israel.174 So Achish gave him Ziklag that day; therefore Ziklag has belonged to the kings of Judah to this day.
 (1 Samuel 27:6 NASB) The formula statement repeated in Judges indicates that the earliest likely date for this book was during the monarchical period of the kings.
 In those days there was no king in Israel; every man did what was right in his own eyes.
-(Judges 17:6 NASB, emphasis mine) &lt;sup>166 Pratt, p.
-292. See also the authorial comment on 1 Samuel 27: 6 below. &lt;sup>167 Odd behavior &lt;sup>168 Bill T. Arnold and Bryan E. Beyer, Encountering the Old Testament, p.
+(Judges 17:6 NASB) This formula would make sense only to the Israelite who had lived when there was, indeed, a king in Israel, either David or Solomon.
+If Judges had been written before the monarchy, the reader would have responded, "Well, we still don't have a king, and everyone is still doing what he wants to do."
+The formula would also make little sense to someone who had experienced the difficulties attending 173 Odd behavior 174 Dill Technolog 174 Bill T. Arnold and Bryan E. Beyer, Encountering the Old Testament, p.
 196. Note also the formula statement, "to this day", namely, the day the author was writing the book.
-This formula would make sense only to the Israelite who had lived during the days of the monarchy, either the Davidic or Solomonic.
-If Judges had been written before the monarchy, the reader would have responded, "Well, we still don't have a king, and everyone is still doing what he wants to do."
-As I have noted below, the formula would also make little sense to someone who had experienced the difficulties attending David's reign after his sin with Bathsheba or one who had experienced the apostasy of Solomon.
-The reader may have said, "Well, David and Solomon are also flawed characters, doing what is right in their own eyes."
+David's reign after his sin with Bathsheba or one who had experienced the apostasy of Solomon.
+The reader may have said, "Well, David and Solomon were also flawed characters, doing what was right in their own eyes."
 Again, having at least some approximate date for the composition of a book helps the reader understand the historical context in which it is written and the author's purpose for writing it.
 Judges is written in defense of Israel's monarchy.
 The anarchy during Judges proves that Israel needs a godly king.
 Why?
-Three reasons: (1) without a king to lead them, the tribes did not persevere in their obligations to conquer and possess the land of Canaan, (2) the judges brought Israel only temporary relief from the cycles of apostasy and judgment, and (3) even the Levites, the religious leaders, did what was right in their own eyes and failed to provide religious and social stability in Israel-as evidenced by the epilogue of chapters 17-21.
-169 B. The Latest Reasonable Date of Composition 1.
+Three reasons: (1) without a king to lead them, the tribes did not persevere in their obligations to conquer and possess the land of Canaan, (2) the judges brought Israel only temporary relief from the cycles of apostasy and judgment, and (3) even the Levites, the religious leaders, did what was right in their own eyes and failed to provide religious and social stability in Israel-as evidenced by the epilogue of chapters 17-21.175 B. The Latest Reasonable Date of Composition 1.
 Earliest reference to the book in other OT books.